High Road to China (film): Production

-High Road to China is regarded as one of the 'imitators' that populated movie theaters in the years following Raiders of the Lost Ark.
-However, as in the case of Romancing the Stone, another so-called 'imitator', the source material actually predated the aforementioned Lucasfilm production by four years.
+High Road to China is regarded as one of the "imitators" that populated movie theaters in the years following Raiders of the Lost Ark.
+However, as in the case of Romancing the Stone, another so-called imitator, the source material actually predated the aforementioned Lucasfilm production by four years.
 Rumor has it that it was "given" to Selleck as a sort of consolation prize for having to pass on Raiders of the Lost Ark due to scheduling conflicts with Magnum, P.I.

 In early development, the film was slated to star Roger Moore and Jacqueline Bisset under the direction of John Huston.
-Then Huston and Bissett dropped out and Bo Derek was to co star with Moore.
+Then Huston and Bisset dropped out and Bo Derek was to co star with Moore.
 The budget was to be $16 million.
 Then Derek dropped out because she only wanted to be directed by her husband.

 Filming for High Road to China took place in Yugoslavia with a crew of 231 (145 Yugoslavs, 60 British, 15 Italians, 10 Americans, and one Frenchman).
 They also added 50 Yugoslav actors to the speaking cast and hired 4,000 extras.
-Headquarters for the film company was in the small Adriatic coastal town of Opatija, Croatia, located on the northwest coast of the Gulf of Rijeka at the foot of Mt.
-Ucka.
+Headquarters for the film company was in the small Adriatic coastal town of Opatija, Croatia, located on the northwest coast of the Gulf of Rijeka at the foot of Učka mountain.
 It was filmed in Opatija and Istria, Croatia.
 Scenes set in Afghanistan were shot at Kamenjak near Rijeka, while scenes set in Turkey were filmed at Volosko, and the final battle in China was shot in Boljun.

 Originally, Bristol F2B replicas were built by Vernon Ohmert of Ypsilanti, Michigan.
 This aircraft type was in the novel, but after construction, the replicas were thought to be dangerous to fly at high altitude and were replaced by two Stampe SV-4 biplanes, (G-AZGC and G-AZGE), provided by Bianchi Aviation Film Services.

 Reception

 High Road to China was the only new wide release on the March 18–20 weekend, and debuted atop the box office with $6,156,049.
 It eventually grossed over $28 million domestically.

 Contemporary critics found the movie to be a substandard imitation of Raiders of the Lost Ark.
 Roger Ebert gave the film two stars (out of four), writing that it is a "lifeless" movie, "directed at a nice, steady pace, but without flair and without the feeling that anything's being risked."

+John Nubbin reviewed High Road to China for Different Worlds magazine and stated that "Possibly before Raiders, High Road could have been a bigger picture.
+Now it is only a love story, with what seems to be enough action thrown in to keep the kiddies quiet.
+The problem is that nowadays the adults won't sit still for these types of maneuvers, either.
+They want just as much action as the kids, but sadly, there is none to be had."